 Nida School of Translation Studies

 The Nida School of Translation Studies (NSTS), an annual two-week seminar, brings together experts from translation studies, religious discourse translation, and other cognate disciplines in a fully transdisciplinary working environment.
 Each seminar critically explores translation theory, linguistics, semiotics and cultural studies as they pertain to a well-defined topic or problem.
 Lectures, guided readings, participant-led discussions, and tutorials provide the pedagogical tools for this exploration.
-The defining character of these seminars lies in their transdisciplinary nature which allows theorists and practitioners from many fields to cross disciplinary and methodological boundaries and in so doing to develop new ways of thinking not only about the general topic of translation but also about their own fields of research.
+The defining character of these seminars lies in their transdisciplinary nature, which allows theorists and practitioners from many fields to cross disciplinary and methodological boundaries and, in so doing, to develop new ways of thinking not only about the general topic of translation, but also about their own particular fields of research.

 NSTS attracts faculty and associates from around the world and contributes materially to the advancement of translation studies.
-Original research, often presented for the first time at the NSTS, finds its outlet in publications, in the enhanced quality of translations, and in upgraded professional skills.
+Original research, often presented for the first time at NSTS, not only contributes directly to enhancing translation quality and upgrading professional skills, but may also find outlet in subsequent publications.

 History of NSTS

-Since the mid-1990s, the ABS forerunners of the Nida Institute, and from 2001 onwards, the Institute itself, joined other researchers worldwide to study critically, and to provide training for the new world of translating and interpreting.
-From 2001 – 2006 the Institute facilitated this work by inviting colleagues from its staff and from the United Bible Societies to attend the renowned CETRA summer school for translation studies.
-In 2007 the Institute launched the Nida School of Translation Studies.
-Its purpose was to provide a program for integrating the world of sacred text translation more fully into the world of translation studies.
-In 2011 the Nida School formally became a program of the San Pellegrino University Foundation of which the Nida Institute is a founding member.
+Since its inception in 2001, the Nida Institute has sought to actively collaborate with other researchers and research institutions around the world to critically examine emerging issues and concerns, and to provide training appropriate for this new world of translating and interpreting.
+From 2001 – 2006, the Institute facilitated this work by inviting scholars from its staff and colleagues from United Bible Societies to attend the renowned CETRA Summer School for research in translation.
+Then in 2007, the Institute launched the Nida School of Translation Studies (NSTS) with a program designed to integrate the work of sacred text translation more fully into the burgeoning field of translation studies.
+In 2011, the Nida School formally became a program of the San Pellegrino University Foundation, of which the Nida Institute is a founding member.

-Since 2007, an international cohort of over 80 associates from translation studies and religious discourse translation have completed the School.
-These associates come from every continent and bring to the School a formidable linguistic and cultural diversity, materially contributing to the advancement of translation studies.
+Since 2007, an international cohort of more than 120 associates from translation studies and religious discourse translation have attended the Nida School.
+These associates come from every continent and bring to the school a formidable linguistic and cultural diversity, materially contributing to the advancement of translation studies.

-Philip H. Towner (Dean of the Nida Institute) and Stefano Arduini (Professor of Linguistics, Urbino) serve as co-directors of the Nida School of Translation Studies, which convenes for two weeks each spring on the campus of the San Pellegrino University Foundation, Misano Adriatico (Rimini), Italy.
+Philip H. Towner (Dean of the Nida Institute) and Stefano Arduini (Professor of Linguistics, Urbino) serve as co-directors of the Nida School of Translation Studies, which convenes for two weeks each spring on the campus of the San Pellegrino University Foundation in Misano Adriatico (Rimini), Italy.